 The winged disc

-Once upon a time we worshipped beneath this symbol of sovereignty:
+Once upon a time we worshipped beneath this symbol of enlightenment:

 Car logos